nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 ##### Why is my app not sending a device ID?

 Check to see if you are in [Test Mode]({{base.url}}/getting-started/integration-testing) with your SDK.
 If we are sending a fake ID to simulate installs, we will not send it inside a webhook.

-##### How can I ensure a webhook is from Branch?

-Right now, we do not support a encryption method to verify requests come from Branch.
-As a workaround, if you [create events through the Branch SDK]({{base.url}}/getting-started/user-value-attribution#custom-event-tracking), you can specify a secret key inside the event metadata to pass through inside the URL of the webhook itself.

 ##### What's the difference between first referring data and session referring data?